brittanyjoiner15/eui-event-template/.github/pull_request_template.md

 #### Link to issue this resolves

 <!--- Add you issue no. or link of the issue --->
+Fixes {REPLACE THIS WITH A LINK TO YOUR ISSUE}
 #### Screenshot of changes(if relevant)

 <!--- Complete this checklist before opening this PR!  -->